mansouriothmane/MyTodos/README.md

 # Task Management API

-A basic Task Management API created using the FastAPI framework and a PostgreSQL database.
+A basic Task Management API created using the FastAPI framework.
 It allows you to manage tasks and users, by creating new tasks, updating existing tasks, retrieving task details, and deleting tasks.
-It also include an authentification feature, using the OAuth 2.0 protocole.
+It also include an authentication feature, using the OAuth 2.0 protocole.
+The data is persisted in a PostgreSQL database.
 Here's how to get started:

 ## Installation